Deals of the day-Mergers and acquisitions

 ** A spokeswoman for the German Finance Ministry declined to comment on “speculation” about a possible merger of Deutsche Bank and Commerzbank.

-** Democratic Republic of Congo’s state mining company Gecamines said on Monday it would increase its stake in its Boss Mining joint venture with ENRC Africa Holdings to 49 percent after the two companies renegotiated terms.
+** Democratic Republic of Congo’s state mining company Gecamines said it would increase its stake in its Boss Mining joint venture with ENRC Africa Holdings to 49 percent after the two companies renegotiated terms.

 ** The chief executive of China’s Tianqi Lithium Corp said she believes investing in Chile’s lithium miner SQM will bring “long-term benefits” for both companies, despite strict conditions set for its involvement by local anti-trust regulators.